Project-YXKJ/SilverStarSCS.Docs/docs/function/index.rst

 .. glossary::
   MACHINE ZERO
-    The highest point of the needle bar, the angle of the magnet action/release, where the motor stops, etc. positions mentioned in this book are based on this.
+    The highest point of the needle bar, positions mentioned in this book are based on this, such as the angle of the magnet action/release, where the motor stops, etc.

     .. warning::
        It's very important to make sure you set it correctly.